Dworcowa Street: Hotel Centralny at 85, corner with Unii Lubelskiej street

 F.F.A.H.
-Brennecke, a railway operation controleur, is the first registered owner of the house at Bahnhoffstraße 37.
+Brennecke, a railway operation controleur, is the first registered owner of the house at Bahnhofstraße 37.
 In 1900, the edifice became the Hotel Victoria and Hotel "Viktoria" in 1920, run by Jan Draheim.
 It is still a hotel today, "Hotel Centralny".

 The architecture of this corner house is typical of the last quarter of the 19th century: a two-storey (plus attic) tenement, with few decoration on the outside, except a frieze running beneath the gable, some shed dormers, and a nicely adorned bay window on the corner.
 Quite noticeable is the entry in the corner, flanked by two columns.